François Baneyx

 Commitments

-Quality advice, connectivity with experts and policymakers, and input from diverse people, systems and cultures help Dr. Baneyx stay ahead of the curve.
-He drives efforts to position UW researchers and entrepreneurs for success as new initiatives are unveiled by Commerce, the Economic Development Administration (EDA), the NSF Translation, Innovation and Partnerships (TIP) Directorate, and the Advanced Research Projects Agency for Health (ARPA-H).
-In addition, he works with the UW’s government relations team and partners across Washington state and beyond to inform policy and support projects that foster economic prosperity.
-Dr. Baneyx hosts delegations from across the U.S. and around the globe to forge relationships, learn from alternative approaches, and help build a resilient innovation economy.
+Dr. Baneyx stays ahead of the curve by seeking quality advice, connecting with experts and policymakers, and gathering input from a diverse range of stakeholders.
+He leads initiatives to position UW researchers and entrepreneurs for success as new projects are launched by nonprofits, industry, and state and federal agencies.
+He collaborates with the UW External Affairs team and partners across Washington state and beyond to shape policy and support initiatives that promote economic prosperity.
+Dr. Baneyx hosts delegations from across the U.S. and around the world, fostering relationships and learning from various approaches to creating a resilient innovation economy.

 Messages from the Vice Provost